Serbian Wikipedia

-In 2024 and 2025, Serbian Wikipedia faced criticism for ideological bias, including the promotion of Serbian nationalist narratives and historical revisionism, particularly in coverage of the Yugoslav Wars.
+In the 2020s, Serbian Wikipedia faced criticism for ideological bias, including the promotion of Serbian nationalist narratives and historical revisionism, particularly in coverage of the Yugoslav Wars.
 Investigations have also raised concerns about bias in articles related to current political events in Serbia, such as anti-corruption protests, where language and framing have aligned with pro-government perspectives.

 History

 Serbian Wikipedia was created on 16 February 2003.
 The main page was translated from English into Serbian on 22 April 2003 by an unknown user with IP address 80.131.158.32 (possibly from Freiburg, Germany), and user Nikola Smolenski finished the translation on 24 May.

 During September 2003, Smolenski prepared the main page along with creating some basic article stubs.
 In the October 2003 issue of the Serbian IT magazine Svet kompjutera his article about wikis and Wikipedia got published, leading to a surge of new users, both registered and anonymous.
 Around the same time, Smolenski also translated the user interface page into Serbian.